Vrixyz/techycards/docs/HOW_TO_PLAY.md

 ## Victory

-At the 8th turn, you must not play and shout "Ship it!": the game ends.
-If a player notices the rule wasn't followed, all offending players must discard 1 visible member.

-Player who has the most categories with the most points wins, or the player who shouted "Ship it!".
+- At the end of the 8th turn: the game ends.
+- For each category, count their points, players with most points win the category.

-Hidden cards do not count towards the total points, their descriptions are not applied.
+  - Hidden cards do not count towards the total points, their descriptions are not applied.
+- The player winning most categories wins the game!
+  - The total points can be used for tiebreaks
+  - ...
+Or you can analyze if the played cards make sense together and judge the winner based on that!

+### Continued

+To add a strategy layer, a 3 rounds approach is preferred for tournaments:

+Start with 30 cards in each draw pile.

 Players who lose can keep a card from their hand for the next game.